majorsilence/Dev/_posts/2023-04-07-dotnet-development.md

 System.Console.WriteLine(o);
 ```

 Generally I suggest avoiding the Object type as it defeats type checking that a compiler does and in my experience causes a lot of run time errors.
 The runtime errors are caused when code attempts to do an operation on the object that is not supported by the stored variable type.
-If we declare the type we want to use in code the compiler can do all the checks that are needed when the program is complied.
+If we declare the type we want to use in code the compiler can do all the checks that are needed when the program is compiled.

 ### Objects